quat1024/garden/garden/mods/packages.md

 ## Changelog (Season 2)

+### v2025.09.12

+* Remove usage of a deprecated fabric-rendering-api method
+* (1.20.1) Backport the improved model retexturing engine from 1.21.1
+* (1.20.1) Fix horrible dupe bug lmao

 ### v2025.09.11

 * In-game version number is now zero-padded, just like it is on mod hosting platforms.
 [GH#1](https://github.com/quat1024/mods/issues/1)